palewire/django-calaccess-technical-documentation/docs/index.rst

 Still, a few journalists have wrestled with this behemoth in the past and reported incredible public interest stories:

-* About Speaker John Pérez `doling out the choicest committee assignments <http://cironline.org/reports/california-speaker-gives-assemblys-juiciest-jobs-biggest-fundraisers-4501>`_ to the biggest campaign donors (from the Center for Investigative Reporting)
+* About Speaker John Pérez `doling out the choicest committee assignments <http://cironline.org/reports/california-speaker-gives-assemblys-juiciest-jobs-biggest-fundraisers-4501>`_ to the biggest campaign donors (from The Center for Investigative Reporting)
 * About Gov. Jerry Brown's `switch from big money hater to big money taker <http://www.latimes.com/local/politics/la-me-pol-brown-money-20141031-story.html#page=1>`_ (from the Los Angeles Times)
 * About political party committees `circumventing candidate contribution limits <http://www.sacbee.com/news/investigations/the-public-eye/article9471695.html>`_ (from the Sacramento Bee)